hashnfv/hashnfv-escalator/docs/02-Background_and_Terminologies.rst

 2. Hypvervisor and virtual switch

-3. Other kernel modules, like driver
+3. Other kernel modules, like drivers

 4. User space software packages, like nova-compute agents and other control plane programs.

-Updating 1 and 2 will cause the loss of virtualzation functionality of the compute node, which may lead to data plane services interruption if the virtual resource is not redudant.
+Updating 1 and 2 will cause the loss of virtualzation functionality of the compute node, which may lead to the interruption of data plane services if the virtual resource is not redudant.

-Updating 3 might result the same.
+Updating 3 might have the same result.

 Updating 4 might lead to control plane services interruption if not an HA deployment.

+.. <MT> I'm not sure why would 4 cause control plane interruption on a compute node.
+My understanding is that simply the node cannot be managed.
+   Redundancy won't help in that either.

 **Networking node**